minio/docs/source/lifecycle-management/lifecycle-management-overview.rst

 strategies such as :ref:`minio-bucket-replication`.

-Use the :mc-cmd:`mc admin tier` command to create a remote target for tiering data to a supported Cloud Service Provider object storage You can then use the :mc-cmd:`mc ilm add` command with one of the following commandline options to create new transition rules on a bucket:

-- :mc-cmd-option:`mc ilm add transition-date` to transition objects after a specified calendar date.
+Use the :mc-cmd:`mc admin tier` command to create a remote target for tiering data to a supported Cloud Service Provider object storage.
+You can then use the :mc-cmd-option:`mc ilm add transition-days` command to transition objects to the remote tier after a specified number of calendar days.

-- :mc-cmd-option:`mc ilm add transition-days` to transition object after a specified number of calendar days.

 Versioned Buckets
 ~~~~~~~~~~~~~~~~~